 “The fish has a hard-on.”

 We lost it.
 The kind of laugh that’s holy.
-That only happens when sorrow and love are too close to seperate.
+That only happens when sorrow and love are too close to separate.

 That evening we weren't just making posters.